Dangling Pointers and References

 • Make it part of a longer-lived object

-In the next course, we'll delve deeper into memory management and explore how to control object lifetimes more precisely.
+Later in the course, we'll cover memory management in more detail, and learn how to control object lifetimes more precisely.
 This will include techniques for dynamic allocation and smart pointers, which give us more flexibility in managing object lifetimes.

 Summary